Statistical topological data analysis using persistence landscapes: Statistics with landscapes

 The results of Section~\ref{sec:main-thms} allow us to obtain approximate confidence intervals for the expected values of functionals on persistence landscapes.

 Assume that $\lambda(X)$ satisfies the conditions of Corollary~\ref{cor:functional} and that $Y$ is a corresponding real random variable as defined in~\eqref{eq:Y}.
-By Corollary~\ref{cor:functional} and Slutsky's theorem we may use Student's t-distribution to obtain the approximate $(1-\alpha)$ confidence interval for $E(Y)$ using
+By Corollary~\ref{cor:functional} and Slutsky's theorem we may use the normal distribution to obtain the approximate $(1-\alpha)$ confidence interval for $E(Y)$ using